1 SCOPE

 Deployment Management

-The Test environment is an exact replica of the production environment, but does not contain client data, and is used to troubleshoot issues found in the production environment without disrupting the actual production environment itself.
-The Test environment is also used to verify deployment processes and files before being run against the actual production environment.
+The Staging environment is an exact replica of the production environment, but does not contain client data, and is used to troubleshoot issues found in the production environment without disrupting the actual production environment itself.
+The Staging environment is also used to verify deployment processes and files before being run against the actual production environment.

 Audit Logging